-The ditch adjacent to the proposed development has not been identified as supporting protected species; however the submitted report recommends that it is safeguarded by an 8m buffer zone.
-As the proposed road terminates within a short distance of the ditch it appears unlikely that this recommendation could be implemented by the developer.
-The need for the access road to be located in such close proximity to the ditch appears to be dependent upon the determination of planning application 12-3747n.
+The ditch adjacent to the proposed development has not been identified as supporting protected species.
+The submitted ecology report recommends however that it is safeguarded by an 8m buffer zone.
+As the proposed road crosses the ditch it is impossible for this recommendation to be implemented by the developer.
+It may however be possible to design the ditch crossing in such a way that the impacts on the ditch are minimised.